BhaveetKumar/nail-it/Core-Guides/Advanced_Backend_Engineer_Preparation.md

 ### **Go Scheduler Deep Dive**

 #### **M:N Scheduler Model**

+**Detailed Explanation:**

+The Go scheduler implements an M:N threading model, which is a hybrid approach that provides the benefits of both user-space and kernel-space threading:

+- **M (Machine/OS Threads)**: These are actual OS threads managed by the kernel.
+The number is limited by `GOMAXPROCS` (typically equal to the number of CPU cores).
+- **N (Goroutines)**: These are lightweight user-space threads that can number in the millions or even billions.
+- **P (Processors)**: These are logical processors that provide the context for scheduling.
+Each P has its own run queue and can be associated with an M.

+**Why M:N Model?**

+1. **Efficiency**: Goroutines are much lighter than OS threads (2KB vs 2MB initial stack)
+2. **Scalability**: Can handle millions of goroutines without exhausting system resources
+3. **Performance**: Avoids expensive kernel context switches for most operations
+4. **Simplicity**: Provides a simple concurrency model for developers

+**Key Challenges with Extreme Concurrency:**

+When dealing with trillions of goroutines, several challenges emerge:

+1. **Memory Pressure**: Each goroutine consumes ~2KB of stack space initially
+2. **Scheduling Overhead**: The scheduler must efficiently distribute work
+3. **Garbage Collection**: More goroutines mean more objects to track
+4. **Work Stealing**: Efficient load balancing becomes critical

 ```go
 // Understanding the Go scheduler behavior with trillions of goroutines
 package main